-The activity concentration of 137 Cs in F. vesiculosus sampled at the coastal stations was in the range < 0.2 to 6.0 Bq kg-1 (d.w.), where the highest levels were found at Vikna.
-The peak in the 137 Cs levels in seaweed collected at Vikna can be explained by run-off of 137 Cs from land, since this area was affected by fallout from the Chernobyl accident in 1986.
-A comparison with results from 2000 and onwards shows that the levels have been relatively stable in recent years.
+The activity concentration of 137 Cs in Fucus.
+Vesiculosus sampled at the coastal stations was in the range from < 0.2 to 4.3 Bq kg-1 (d.w.), where the highest levels were found at Hvaler in the southern part of Norway.
+Data from monthly sampling at Utsira indicates that the levels of 137 Cs in seaweed are slowly decreasing.